 What convinced me

-During that time I was having B12 shots.
-I knew that if I had a B12 shot, doctor prescribed, in the evening, I would have intense cramps in my legs and feet during the night.
-So, if I forgot to have the shot during the day, having it at night predicted so much pain I would wait for the next day.
+At the time I was having B12 shots.
+I noticed that if I gave myself a doctor prescribed B12 shot in the evening, I would invariably get intense cramps in my legs and feet during the night.
+If I forgot the shot during the day, having it at night predicted so much pain I’d wait for the next day.

-To my surprise, I when I took a magnesium tablet in the evening I could have an evening B12 shot with no cramps during the night.
-In fact, once I began using magnesium I totally stopped having muscle cramps in my feet and legs during the night after I began taking magnesium daily.
+But, I when I took a magnesium tablet in the evening I could have an evening B12 shot with no cramps during the night.
+In fact, once I began using magnesium I totally stopped having muscle cramps in my feet and legs during the night.

 Low magnesium and low vitamin B12 levels have many identical symptoms: for instance tingling, numbness, pins and needles, sensitivity to noise.
 This is because neither magnesium nor vitamin B12 can be released from food without adequate stomach acid.